ppb1701/nixos2-config/docs/VM-SETUP.md

 packages are cached; run `sudo nix-collect-garbage -d` inside the VM periodically if space gets tight.

+**Note on disk location:** If you skip this step and let virt-manager create the disk, it will land in the default libvirt pool at `/var/lib/libvirt/images/nixos-25.11.qcow2` instead of the SSD path above.
+This works fine — the root filesystem is already covered by the existing `DiskSpaceWarning` Prometheus alert, so monitoring still applies.
+To verify where your disk actually landed: `sudo virsh domblklist iso-builder`

 ---

 ## Step 2 — Install the VM